M-o-a-T/moat-kv/docs/source/command_line.rst

    The default is to use YAML.

-.. program:: distkv client data update
+.. program:: moat.kv client data update

-Stream a list of changes from standard input to DistKV.
+Stream a list of changes from standard input to MoaT-KV.
 Paths in the data set are interpreted relative to the path given.

 .. option:: -m, --msgpack